urban/dotfiles/README.md

 source bootstrap.sh
 ```

-To install NeoVim plugins, by open the editor in terminal and type `:PlugInstall`.
+To install Neovim plugins, by running the `:PlugInstall` command.
+Then run the `:UpdateRemotePlugins` command and restart Neovim.

 ## Update